Introduction

 Supporting Items

-Screws and anchors: Depending on your wall type and the cabinet’s weight, a variety of screws and wall anchors may be necessary.
+Screws and anchors: Depending on your wall type and the cabinet’s weight, you might need different screws and wall anchors.

-Level: This tool guarantees that your cabinet is perfectly horizontal and stable.
+Level: This tool makes sure your cabinet is perfectly horizontal and stable.

-Pencil: Use this for marking the wall where cuts will be made and to indicate where the cabinet will be installed.
+Pencil: Use this for marking the wall where you’ll make cuts and to show where the cabinet will go.

-Safety goggles and gloves: Protect your eyes and hands during the cutting and installation process.
+Safety goggles and gloves: Keep your eyes and hands safe while cutting and installing.

 Preparation Tips